JulianEducation/CommandLineBasics/shell.md

 Programs on macOS are similar but unfortunately not identical to those on Linux (due to macOS actually being a descendant of an operating system called BSD).
 Luckily, macOS also gives you access to `man` pages, so you can refer to those whenever you encounter a difference.
 The general concepts we've discussed should apply essentially unchanged.
+You might immediately consider checking what `uname` tells you on `macOS`.
+(Recall that it gives information about the operating system you're using.)

 On Windows, you can have a look at [Windows Subsystem for Linux](https://learn.microsoft.com/en-us/windows/wsl/install) which you can install to give you access to Linux from your machine.